 How do I serialize finished goods in a high volume environment?

-The problem isn’t the actual serial numbers.
-As a matter of fact, an organization may be looking to supplement their current system with serial number tracking software.
-This is a common belief, since an organization’s legacy system may still be able to handle requirements such as inventory transfers, packing of finished goods, receiving of Purchase Orders and shipment of Sales Orders.
-However, the challenge is addressing the volume of transactions to minimize delays for high volume repetitive use.
+An organization may be looking to supplement their current system with serial number tracking software, and the process may seem daunting due to the high volumes of goods.
+However, the problem isn’t the actual serial numbers.
+This is a common belief, since an organization’s legacy system may still be able to handle requirements such as inventory transfers, packing of finished goods, the receiving of purchase orders and the shipment of sales orders.
+However, the challenge is in addressing the volume of transactions to minimize delays for high volume repetitive use.

 The ERP system is designed to record the transaction.
-In knowing this truth, the user can expect that when an ERP system is “recording” a transaction, he/she must wait for the updating to complete.
+In knowing this, the user can expect that when an ERP system is “recording” a transaction, he/she must wait for the updating to complete.
 This wait is in part due to the serial number tracking software needing to record a chain of operations, in addition to the initiation of rollback safeguards.
 In standard Microsoft Dynamics AX, and depending on the specific transaction being posted, 10 or more CRUD (Create/Read/Update/Delete) operations can be initiated with the recording of this one transaction.
 Think of CRUD as “Creating a word document, reading the word document, adding a couple paragraphs to the word document and/or deleting the word document.”
-Thus, this series of CRUD (10) can be multiplied against the number of events that were initiated by the recording of the one transaction.
-In conclusion, a serialized transaction is one tall order for basic serial number tracking software.
+Thus, this series of CRUD (up to 10) can be multiplied against the number of events that were initiated by the recording of the one transaction.
+A serialized transaction is one tall order for basic serial number tracking software.

 The Dynamics AX Solution

-After having been briefed on how an ERP system records serial transactions, it is easier to understand how this transaction load would be a problem for a manufacturing organization.
-For example, as a manufacturer, any necessary operation such as Bill of Materials (BOM), routing and transferring would weigh heavily on the ERP software’s ability to process information efficiently.
+After having been briefed on how an ERP system records serial transactions, it is easier to understand how this transaction load would be an issue for a manufacturing organization.
+For example, any necessary operation such as Bills of Materials (BOM), routing, and transferring would weigh heavily on the ERP software’s ability to process information efficiently.

-History of movement is achieved when the “official” serial number is assigned because the number will already be in the serial number table with the movements recorded.
-This will provide a full history of the serial number with minimum amount of processing impact to the serial number tracking software, or, Microsoft Dynamics AX.
+History of movement is achieved when the “official” serial number is assigned, because the number will already be in the serial number table with the movements recorded.
+This will provide a full history of the serial number with a minimum amount of processing impact to the serial number tracking software, or Microsoft Dynamics AX.

 This can be thought of as a “lightweight” serial number first, and branded with the “heavyweight” serial number at the end:

-By utilizing the basic functionality of Microsoft Dynamics AX, large manufacturers with highvolumes of finished goods are able to “have their cake and eat it too.”
-This way, they can continue to utilize Microsoft manufacturing software for other business processes without having to worry about time consumed processing serial number tracking.
+By utilizing the basic functionality of Microsoft Dynamics AX, large manufacturers with high volumes of finished goods are able to “have their cake and eat it too.”
+This way, they can continue to utilize Microsoft manufacturing software for other business processes without having to worry about time consuming serial number tracking.